 In order to perform its functions , folic acid needs to be converted into its active form.
 Vitamin C is needed for this conversion.

 Its results in megaloblastic anemia which is common in underdeveloped countries among the vulnerable age group.
 In folic acid deficiency the bone marrow releases large nucleated cells into the circulation.

 It is also called anti-pernicious anemia factor.
-It remains stored in the liver, where its half life is 12 months . that is why pernicious anemia develops only after prolonged Vitamin B12 deficiency.
+It remains stored in the liver, where its half life is 12 months . that is why pernicious anemia develops only after prolonged Water Soluble Vitamins B12 deficiency.

 Liver, meat, fish , eggs , milk.
-In the stomach Vitamin B12 if released from food and forms a complex with intrinstic factor from gastric mucosa.
-This Vitamin B12 Intrinsic factor complex as such is absorbed, after which B12 Intrinsic factor complex as such is absorbed , after which B12 is released and enters circulation.
+In the stomach Vitamin B12 if released from food and forms a complex with intrinsic factor from gastric mucosa.
+This Water Soluble Vitamins B12 Intrinsic factor complex as such is absorbed, after which B12 Intrinsic factor complex as such is absorbed , after which B12 is released and enters circulation.